nillhison/PWS-WTMiniSetup/README.md

     - Posh Git
     - PSReadLine
     - Terminal Icons
-- Aditional items
+    - Additional items
     - Meslo Nerd Fonts

-# WARNING
+# Warning
 This project is in development and the main branch does not yet contain a minimal runnable version.
 Don try to run this setup!